 For starters, you should get a lawyer.
 Don’t have one in mind?
 Our Kansas City auto accident attorneys are one phone call away.
 Simply call, schedule your free consultation and learn how you can secure your compensation.

 Do you have reasons to believe that the other party was using their cell phone at the time of the accident?
 Here is how you can use cell phone records in your car accident case.

 Cell phones are the main cause of driving distraction.
-According to the National Highway Traffic Safety Administration (NHTSA), about 37 percent of all people who get injured in a car accident were using their cell phone at the time.
+According to the National Highway Traffic Safety Administration (NHTSA), about 37 percent of all people who get injured in a car accident was using their cell phone at the time.
 That being said, it should be evident that using a cell phone in any way while driving may get you in a life-threatening situation.

 The following actions should be avoided at all cost while driving: